 Tip 6: Adjusting Your Office Chair Should Not Require Tools

-Recognizing the importance of adjustable office chairs for worker health, New Jersey Department of Labor further recommend that “chairs should be easily adjustable without a tool.”
+Recognizing the importance of adjustable office chairs for employee health, we recommend that chairs should be easily adjustable without a tool.
 Don’t be afraid to ask for a demonstration or try adjusting a chair for yourself before purchasing.

 Tip 7: A Good Office Chair Supports You, Even When You’re Being Bad